sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/7-Logical-Operators.md

 ```

 Note:
 - if lowValue is higher than highValue, you'll get empty result.
-This happens because this doesn't make any sense.
+This happens because it doesn't make any sense.
 There will be no warning/error here either, so be careful.
 - This is a short-form for two comparison statements: `columnA >= lowValue AND columnA <= highValue`

 ### `IN` (set membership)